MRPHFitch/Projects/README.md

 This is a collection of course projects that I have worked on.

 # Animation Mapper
-The animation mapper is a GUI implementation of of trip log csv data file.
+The animation mapper is a GUI implementation of a trip log csv data file.
 The points are plotted on a GPS map and an animated tracker will highlight and show the path of the trip.
 Utilizes an executable JAR file.
 Beware of grumpy cat.

 # DOS
 This is a python implementation of a basic graphing program that works through the stages of utilizing threading, then gRPC to create a Client-Server implementation.
 From there it scales up to a Client->Broker->Server, Multi-Client->Server, and finally a Client->Multi-Server.
 Nothing too fancy, just working with gRPC.
 A group of us worked on everything through the first 4 iterations.
 I alone did the Multi-Client and Multi-Server.